Schlumberger's profit rises as higher oil prices spur drilling demand | Business

 Schlumberger's profit rises as higher oil prices spur drilling demand

+Schlumberger NV, the world's largest oilfield services company, reported a rise in fourth-quarter profit on Friday, as higher crude and natural gas prices drove up demand for its services and equipment.

-Schlumberger NV reported a rise in fourth-quarter profit on Friday, as demand for the company's oilfield services and related equipment was boosted by producers looking to capitalize on higher crude prices.
-Crude prices surged about 50% last year and are currently trading at seven-year highs on the back of a vaccine-fueled demand recovery and tight supplies in the market.
+Schlumberger NV, the world's largest oilfield services company, reported a rise in fourth-quarter profit on Friday, as higher crude and natural gas prices drove up demand for its services and equipment.
+Oil prices surged about 50% last year and are currently trading at seven-year highs on the back of a vaccine-fueled demand recovery and tight supplies in the market.

-Schlumberger NV reported a rise in fourth-quarter profit on Friday, as demand for the company's oilfield services and related equipment was boosted by producers looking to capitalize on higher crude prices.
+Shares were roughly flat in pre-market trading at $37.13.
+Brent oil futures were down about 1.7% on Friday to $86.87 a barrel.
+Schlumberger's fourth-quarter adjusted net income rose to $587 million, or 41 cents per share, above Wall Street estimates of 39 cents per share, according to Refinitiv IBES.
+The company beat last year's earnings of $309 million, or 22 cents per share.
+Fourth-quarter revenue of $6.23 billion also topped analysts' forecast of $6.09 billion.

-Worldwide rig counts was 1,563 at the end of the fourth-quarter, compared with 1,104 in 2020, according to Baker Hughes' data.
-The world's largest oilfield services provider said net income rose to $601 million, or 42 cents per share, for the three months ended Dec.
-31, from $374 million, or 27 cents per share, a year earlier.
+The worldwide rig count was 1,563 at the end of the fourth quarter, compared with 1,104 in 2020, according to Baker Hughes data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)